 Information is essential to delivering services to citizens and businesses.
 Information security refers to the defence of information or information systems from unauthorised or unintended access, destruction, disruption or tampering.
-It is important that the Council acts appropriately with the information we obtain and hold.
-Confidentiality, integrity and availability of information must be proportional and appropriate to maintain services, comply with the law and provide trust to our customers and partners.
+It is important that the Council acts appropriately with the information we obtain, store and process.
+Confidentiality, integrity and availability of information must be proportional and appropriate to maintain services, comply with relevant legislation and provide trust to our customers and partners.